 Setup times are critical when planning your convention.
 Most conventions require large production setups for the General Session or main meeting.
-It’s important to create a detailed agenda for your setup and share this with your venue, AV team, decorator and anyone else involved with your setup.
+It’s important to create a detailed agenda for your setup and share this with your venue, AV team, decorator, and anyone else involved with your setup.
 All parties need to work together to complete their setup requirements on time.
-If setup is delayed, you might have to pay overtime rates for labor and your dress rehearsals could be cut short.
+If the setup is delayed, you might have to pay overtime rates for labor, and your dress rehearsals could be cut short.

 2. Review Safety Procedures

 Ask the venue’s head of security to attend your pre-con so everyone can review the safety protocols together.
-Re-confirm your plan of action in case of emergency so everyone is aware of the necessary steps that are to be taken.
+Re-confirm your plan of action in case of an emergency, so everyone is aware of the necessary steps that are to be taken.
 Some key questions to ask: Who is to be contacted first in case of an emergency?
-Does the venue have a doctor on site?
+Does the venue have a doctor on-site?
 Where is the nearest hospital?